cse5462/lab-7/README.md

 > By: Ben Nagel

 ### DESCRIPTION <a name="description-client"></a>
-This lab contains a program called "tictactoeClient" which creates and sets up a datagram transfer protocal client.
-This client sends datagrams to the specified server( IP address and port), reads in a datagram from the server and sends a datagram back.
+This lab contains a program called "tictactoeClient" which creates and sets up a 5 byte transfer protocal client.
+This client connects to the specified server( IP address and port).
+Next,this client sends 5 bytes of data to the specified server( IP address and port) and then reads in 5 bytes of data from the server.
 This process continues until a winner or a tie has been reached.

 The specific tasks the client performs are as
 follows:
+- Connect to the Server
+-
 - Create server socket from user provided IP/port
-- Perform datagram transfer over the connection
-- Handle duplicate datagrams
-- Handle lost datagrams
+- Send Stream Socket connection requests to the server
+- Process recieved data
 - Terminate the connection to the server

 ### USAGE <a name="usage-client"></a>